vrangelramos/chama-backend-assignment-course-signup/README.md

 - Domain model design (OOP, DDD concepts etc)
 - Handling concurrency and scaling out your solution

 Please upload the code of the assignment and the presentation at least 24 hours before you present it.
+You may upload your solution to a github repository, but please don't fork from this assignment repository, as other candidates will then see it.
+Please do not publish the solution to this assignment in any other way.

 ## Case description